RingMo-Aerial: An Aerial Remote Sensing Foundation Model With Affine Transformation Contrastive Learning: 3D-Reconstruction

 \subsection{Experiment Settings}

 Our work is coded based on the PyTorch framework.
 The proposed method is trained and tested on NVIDIA A40, and the batch size is set to 1.
 During the training process, our method uses the Adam optimizer\cite{kingma2017adam} for parameter optimization and trains for 24 epochs, where the parameter $\beta_1$ is set to 0.9, the parameter $\beta_2$ is set to 0.999, and the initial learning rate is 0.001.
 In addition, our method is consistent with the existing multi-stage networks\cite{gu2020cascade}.
 First, multi-scale features are learned through a multi-scale feature extractor, and the scales are 1/16, 1/4, and 1 of the input size, respectively.
 Then, deep optimization is performed through three stages of profound hypotheses, and the number of hypotheses is 48, 32, and 8, respectively.
-During the experiment, we use three metrics, mean absolute error (MAE), $<$0.6m, and $<$3-interval, to evaluate the performance of the proposed method.